cautionary/c64-aoc/README.md

 ## Day 02
 Day 2's input is a list of strings that contain alphanumeric and symbol characters.
 The file `input-d02.asm` shows how to get acme to treat them as PETSCII strings.
 Add a `!` character at the end, and that tells the program that it is done parsing the input.

-Only part 1 has been solved so far.
 Similar to Day 01, leading 0s will need to be removed beore entering the answer in AoC.

 ## Day 03